AlexanderGTumanov/hep-th-rag/README.md

 https://huggingface.co/datasets/AlexanderGTumanov/hep-th-rag

-Create a `/data` directory in the project root and place the `/corpus` folder inside it, as many functions expect this as the default location.
+It contains the processed chunks along with their embeddings for both models.
+After downloading, create a `/data` directory in the project root and place the `/corpus` folder inside it, as many functions expect this as the default path.

-The model was trained for three epochs with a context length of 160 tokens.
+Both versions of the model were trained for three epochs with a context length of 160 tokens.
 The parameters were chosen to yield an approximate training time of 15 hours per epoch on a 32 GB Mac M1 system, which was used for this project.
-After that, the model was trained for an additional half epoch at a context length of 320 tokens, which matches the average chunk length of the constructed corpus and the embedding size used during retrieval.
+After that, the models were trained for an additional half epoch at a context length of 320 tokens, which matches the average chunk length of the constructed corpus and the embedding size used during retrieval.

 ---

-## What it does
+## What this project does

 - Data extraction and processing
   - Retrieves source files for arXiv articles in a given category (hep-th by default) over a specified date range.